This page tells my story in music; and the story of this site.

 This site was created at October 22 1999 as "The Unofficial YAMAHA PSR 740 Home Page".

-You can mail me from the link in the top right corner of the page.
+You can mail me from the link in the top right corner of all pages at this site.

 I had this "heavy" instrument for three years and learned what is up and down in music.